sutoiku/puffin/RATIONALE.md

 - More predictable Quality of Service

 ## Designed for real-time analytics
 Most OLAP engines are designed to support analytics workloads on datasets that are updated at relatively low frequency (daily or longer).
 PuffinDB is designed for real-time analytics with much higher update frequencies (sub-second).
-This dramatically widens the range of use cases for which the engine can be used, while increasing the value of insights it gives access to.
+This dramatically broadens the range of use cases for which the engine can be used, while increasing the value of insights it gives access to.

 **Benefits**:
-- Wider applicability across use cases
+- Broader use case applicability
 - Higher business value

 ## Designed for interactive analytics